-This new Gdansk landmark located in the Gdansk Shipyard just 5-minute walk from Gdansk Central Train Station shows the complicated Polish history from the end of the Second World War up to the free elections in 1989.
+The European Solidarity Center(The Solidarity Museum) – the recently-built Gdansk landmark located in the Gdansk Shipyard, which is just a 5-minute walk from Gdansk Central Train Station, shows the complicated Polish history from the end of the Second World War up to the free elections in 1989.

 The whole exhibition is interactive so it is suitable for those of all ages.
 Children can explore and crawl inside a large police van, a crane and an electric car.
 Adults will see plenty of artefacts from communist times which will help in understanding life behind the Iron Curtain.
-The visit at the European Solidarity Centre takes us into the past and we will see how Poles, worked, lived and fought for freedom.
-We will see how Lech Walesa – the worker from the shipyard become the leader of the first free trade union “Solidarity” and later become the first democratic president in post WW2 history.
+The visit at the European Solidarity Centre takes us back to the past and we will see how Poles, worked, lived and fought for freedom.
+We will see how Lech Walesa – a worker from the shipyard become the leader of the first free trade union “Solidarity” and later becomes the first democratic president in post WW2 history.
 This modern museum also shows what was happening in other communist countries like: Czechoslovakia, Hungary and the DDR (East Germany).

-Meeting point: The European Solidarity Centre in Gdansk or I will pick you up at your hotel
+Meeting point: The European Solidarity Center in Gdansk or I will pick you up at your hotel

-The trip will take approximately 2- 3 hours, and it cost only Euro 85 per group.
+The trip will take approximately 2- 3 hours, and it costs only Euro 95 per group.

 European Solidarity Centre entrance fee: regular ticket 20 PLN, discount ticket 15 PLN, regular group ticket (11 people or more) 18 PLN, discount group ticket (11 people or more) 12 PLN

 How to book a European Solidarity Center tour in English, Spanish or Dutch?
 Please click here!
 If you need a private guide for European Solidarity Center in French or German, please let me know.
 I can arrange it for you as well.